cagov/caldata-mdsa-training/docs/code/devops.md

 - **All the benefits of git:** Such as branching, merging, and history tracking.
 - **Seamless Integration:** Azure Repos integrates with other Azure DevOps services, making it easy to manage your entire code development lifecycle in one place.
 - **Enhanced Security:** Azure DevOps provides robust access control and security features to protect your code.
-- **Flexibility:** You can use your favorite Git client (like GitHub Desktop, the Git command line, or Visual Studio Code) to work with your code.
+- **Flexibility:** You can use your favorite git client (like GitHub Desktop, your command line, or VS Code) to work with your code.

 In essence, Azure Repos takes the power and flexibility of git and adds features and integrations within the Azure ecosystem, making it a comprehensive solution for managing your source code.